Houston Car Accident Lawyers

 - Drunk Driving (DWI) or Driving Under the Influence (DUI).
 Mothers Against Drunk Driving (MADD) has reported that since 1980, there has been significant drop in the number of people killed annually as a result of a drunk driver in car crashes.
 Even with the awareness MADD has brought to the issue, drivers continue to risk their lives and the lives of others when they get behind the wheel after drinking alcohol or taking drugs.
 Harris County in Houston lead all counties in Texas in 2013 with 149 fatal car crashes and 158 fatalities as a result of drunk drivers.
 Intoxication manslaughter and intoxication assault are criminal offenses resulting from auto accidents which can subject the drunk to unlimited punitive damages.

-- Distracted Driving talking on cell phones or texting while driving continues to be a leading cause of car accidents in Houston.
+- Distracted Driving talking on cell phones or texting while driving continues to be a leading cause of car accidents.
 In just a few seconds drivers who are distracted can easily veer off the side of the road causing a single vehicle auto accident or drift into another lane and cause a crash involving a number of cars and trucks.
 The next time you are a passenger in a car, take a look at the other drivers on the road and notice how many are either texting or using their cell phone or other app.
 You will be shocked.
 This is happening all the time and will get worse and worse as more people have smart phones and cannot wait a few minutes to respond to the latest text or call.
 Distracted driving often results in multi-vehicle crashes.

 - Aggressive Reckless Driving the National Highway Traffic Safety Administration (NHTSA) defines aggressive and reckless driving as “an individual who commits a combination of moving traffic offenses so as to endanger other persons or property”.
 Aggressive driving can take the form of speeding, running red lights, tailgating and general disregard for the rules of the road.
 The leading causes of car accidents from aggressive driving in Texas are speeding and failure to control speed of the automobile.
 Other leading causes are following too closely, changing lanes when it is unsafe or failure to pass safely on the highway.